Eugénie Grandet: Background

 Eugénie Grandet is set in the town of Saumur, which would have been familiar to Balzac since he grew up in Tours (about 35 miles away).
 The two towns are both on the Loire, with châteaux, and of similar size.
 Tours was much more important historically and politically, which may explain why Balzac allows the impression in the opening that the Grandet residence was Saumur's most important building.
 Though Balzac grew up in the aftermath of the Revolution, he came to adulthood in Paris under the restored Bourbon monarchy (Louis XVIII and Charles X) and wrote most of his oeuvre under the July Monarchy (1830–1848) of Louis Philippe I, which came to power when the revolution of 1830 deposed the Bourbon monarchy.
 Note, given the importance of money in the novel, that though the Republic had replaced the Livre with the Franc (of equivalent value), both currencies continued to circulate, as did the Louis (20 livres).

+Balzac had been in a serious amount of debt in the 1820s and received a large loan from his tailor, Jean Buisson.
+In exchange for the loan, Balzac introduced Buisson to his readers and emphasized the quality of his work in this novel, as well as in Le Cabinet des Antiques and Étude de femme.
+This is arguably an early form of product placement.